 In each of the above examples, the phrases preceding the colon are not independent clauses.

 The following are the two usages of colons:

+2. To introduce information in a way that emphasizes it.
 The first part of the sentence still needs to form an independent clause for this to be grammatically correct, and the latter part of the sentence can be either a phrase or an independent clause; its relationship to the first part of the sentence is what’s key.

 The content of the two parts of a sentence in which a colon is used for emphasis should be very closely related.

-EXAMPLE: There was only one thing to do: fight the pirates head-on.
+Example: There was only one thing to do: fight the pirates head-on.